-Speed tables are traffic control devices that can have specific design speeds and may be combined with crosswalks for greater pedestrian visibility.
+Speed cushions are traffic control devices that can be designed for specific speeds and may be combined with crosswalks for greater pedestrian visibility.
 Speed cushions are effective traffic calming measures that may be appropriate in the areas around Towamencin Township parks and neighborhood streets.

-Public participants have expressed concern about vehicles speeding down their neighborhood streets.
-The consultant plans on providing recommendations for speed cushions at strategic locations along Townshipowned or local roads.
-These locations include areas that approach intersections where a high amount of foot traffic is expected, such as the intersection leading up to the Towamencin Township Pool, and the location of the multiuse trail crossing over from the Towamencin Tree farm to the Kriebel Road Trail Open Space.
+Public meeting participants expressed concern about vehicle speeds on neighborhood streets.
+Speed cushions are recommended at strategic locations along Townshipowned or local roads.
+These locations include areas that approach intersections where a high volume of foot traffic is expected, such as at the intersection leading up to the Towamencin Township Pool.

-5 new speed cushion locations
+4 new speed cushion locations